 - If competent employees are available, then they will shift to another enterprise after some time.

 Hence, the wage survey takes place, considering the following factors:

 - Wage-payment knowledge of daily working hours and monthly payments.

 - Proper technique and tools for gathering information.

 The assignment of pay rate to each pay grade is attained with the help of the wage curve.
-A wage curve reflects on a graph, the existing pay rate, which is paid for jobs in various pay grade, in relation to the ranks assigned to each job.
+A wage curve reflects on a graph the existing pay rate, which is paid for jobs in various pay grades in relation to the ranks assigned to each job.
 The wage curve shows: